LorenzoTomaz/Clue-Chaser/README.md

 # CLUE CHASER

+### Are you ready to take on the challenge of Clue Chaser?

+Join us on an epic journey of detective work.
+Enter the world of Clue Chaser, a gpt3-powered text adventure game with amazing detective stories to solve.
+As a senior student at the Sherlock detective university, you must solve a crime scene mystery to finish your studies.
+With the custom AI model made with gpt3, you will receive crime scene details and then it's up to you to use your detective skills to find the answers.
+But beware, the AI guide can only answer with "yes", "no" or "indifferent".
+It's time to put your detective skills to the test.
+Are you ready to take on the challenge of Clue Chaser?

+# GAME POC

 This a POC of crime scene text adventure investigation game created with python and gpt3.
 At the moment the game is cli based and you can play with it with by running: